On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Illustrative Simulations

-\underline{\bf Results.} We apply PCR on $(\by, \bZ)$ to learn a single model $\bhbeta$.
+{\em Results.} For each simulation repeat, we apply PCR on $(\by, \bZ)$ to learn a single $\bhbeta$ by choosing $k$ via the universal data-driven approach of \cite{Gavish_2014}.
 For each $i$, we construct $\bhyp_i$ from the de-noised version of $\bZp_i$ and $\bhbeta$.
-Figure \ref{fig:subspace_v_iid} displays the MSE of $\bhyp_i$ with respect to $\btheta'_i$ across varying levels of noise.
-The MSE is almost three orders of magnitude larger when Assumption~\ref{assumption:subspace_incl} is violated even though the in- and out-of-sample covariates obey the same distribution.
-Our findings reinforce the conception that subspace inclusion---not distributional invariance---is the key structure necessary for PCR (and possibly other linear estimators) to generalize.
+Figure \ref{fig:subspace_v_iid} displays the MSE of $\bhyp_i$ with respect to $\btheta'_i$.
+When Assumption~\ref{assumption:subspace_incl} holds, the MSE decays as the sample size increases; by contrast, when Assumption~\ref{assumption:subspace_incl} fails, the MSE is stagnant across varying sample sizes.
+Our findings reinforce the importance of Assumption~\ref{assumption:subspace_incl} for PCR's ability generalize.